Romans Series Overview - Intro and 'Are There Two Evangels?'

 It’s a fair question, truly!
 Peter himself tells us to beware, especially in the end days, for false teachers run rampant all over the world (2 Pet.
 2:1-3).
 Surely I, with no professional college degree or credit in religious study, could not have anything to offer to shine light on God’s Word?

 Here’s the thing: I agree!
 I don’t for one moment believe you should speak to any one person on the Bible and take their word as fact.
 Seriously, you could ask three different wise elderly women (like the kind you see sitting in their rocker over yonder by the house on the prairie) what God says will occur on and after the Day of the Lord, and each of them will reply differently.
-Hell, they may not even know what the Day of the Lord even is!
+Shoot, they may not even know what the Day of the Lord even is!
 The only common adjective to define their answers, it seems, would be “magnificent,” or, to some atheists, “improbable.”
 But you can’t take their word as fact, and the reality is that they are three elderly ladies who have seen the world change in so many ways you simply can’t comprehend yet.
 What can you do?
 They made up their minds sixty years ago.

 With this notable understanding of human psychology in mind, this study of Paul’s thirteen epistles is not designed with my personal feelings or thoughts on any one matter defined – my simple goal is to study Scripture itself, as well as the Scripture’s context (when was it written, where, and why.)